Sinop massacre: Investigation

 Police were called after the shooting and identified the perpetrators through security camera footage.

 On February 22, a task force assembled to capture the perpetrators found the weapons and ammunition used in the shootings inside the truck driven by the perpetrators.
-The Military Police of the State of Mato Grosso said that a 12-gauge shotgun and ammunition for multiple calibers were found.
+The Military Police of the State of Mato Grosso said that the 12-gauge shotgun used in the massacre and a small black bag containing 14 rounds of Plastic tipped .40 caliber, 3 rounds of .380 ACP and 14 rounds of 12-gauge ammunition were found.

 Police determined that both perpetrators had criminal records.
 Ribeiro had been convicted of carrying an illegal weapon, robbery, conspiracy, bodily harm, and for threats; he also had an active arrest warrant at the time of the shooting.
 Oliveira, who was a gun collector and sport shooter, had been arrested for domestic violence.
 The Mato Grosso Shooting Federation confirmed that Oliveira was a member of a gun club in Sinop, but was expelled from the group due to frequent absences.

-Manhunt
+Aftermath

 On February 22, Ribeiro was killed in a confrontation with the Military Police in a wooded area near the Presidente João Figueiredo Airport, 15 km from Sinop.
 He was transported to a hospital, but died of his wounds.
 The following morning, Oliveira surrendered after a negotiation brokered by his lawyer.
 He was arrested in a house in the Jardim California neighborhood.
 As of February 24, Oliveira was in custody.
+In 2026, Oliveira was sentenced to over 136 years in prison.